DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - Domain 2 of the CISSP exam covers asset security making up ~10% of the test
 - Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization
-- The annual costs of safeguards should not exceed the expected annual cost of asset value loss.
+- Anything that removes a vulnerability or protects against one or more specific threats is considered a safeguard or a countermeasure.
+The annual costs of safeguards should not exceed the expected annual cost of asset value loss.

 - The Asset Security domain focuses on collecting, handling, and protecting information throughout its lifecycle; the first step is classifying information based on its value to the organization
 - **Asset**: anything of value owned by the organization